mlin865/mapclientplugins.scaffoldcreator/docs/index.rst

-Mesh Generator Step
+Scaffold Creator Step
 ===================

-The **Mesh Generator Step** is part of the software that is used in the collection of tools used for mapping data to scaffolds.
+The **Scaffold Creator Step** is part of the software that is used in the collection of tools used for mapping data to scaffolds.

 .. note::